Next Blog Post

 Revenue Innovators Need Efficiency to Solve Chronic Underachievement

-Sales leader Mark Kosoglow explains how an Engagement and Intelligence platform drives predictable, efficient growth.
+Sales leader Mark Kosoglow explains how a Sales Execution Platform drives predictable, efficient growth.

 Revenue leaders feel like the ground is constantly shifting under their feet.
 The pace of change is rapid.
 Many of us are questioning what we (and our teams) need to do differently to succeed.

 Outreach’s global innovation evangelist Mary Shea discussed this very topic in a recent webinar with her former colleague and special guest Seth Marrs, principal analyst at Forrester Research.
 They got real about the big picture challenges every sales leader faces, as well as tangible steps for how you can solve them today.